nyantropy/Gravitas/ARCHITECTURE.md

 Dispatch is immediate because ECS updates are single-threaded and sequential.
 Events published during a system's update are received by later systems in the same pass.

 **Rule of thumb:** if the event originates from hardware, a driver, or a GPU callback → `GtsPlatformEventBus`.
-If it originates from game logic during the ECS update loop → `ECSWorld`.
+If it originates from domain logic during the ECS update loop → `ECSWorld`.

 ---